Kiffhost/exalted-scripture-understanding/Traits/Anima/Dragon-Blooded Aspects/Wood Aspect.md

 # Experience Trigger

-Learning something from firsthand experience that helps advance or protect a Major or Defining Tie; navigating geographical obstacles or curing dangerous ailments preventing the character or an ally from achieving a significant goal; upholding a Major or Defining [[Intimacy]] by pursuing a new experience; helping an ally cultivate a strength or remedy a weakness in a way that grants a significant advantage.
+Learning something from firsthand experience that helps advance or protect a Major or Defining [[Intimacy|Tie]]; navigating geographical obstacles or curing dangerous ailments preventing the character or an ally from achieving a significant goal; upholding a Major or Defining [[Intimacy]] by pursuing a new experience; helping an ally cultivate a strength or remedy a weakness in a way that grants a significant advantage.

 # Great Curse Manifestation